 In addition to settling individual wholesale payments, RITS also facilitates the settlement of net interbank obligations arising from the equity market (through CHESS, the equities settlement system operated by ASX Settlement), retail payment systems and the property settlement system (see section A.5 for more information on these systems).
-Equity and property settlement payments are settled as batch payments.
-The majority of the value of retail payments settled in RITS is from the direct entry (DE) system.
+Equities, property settlement payments and retail transactions are settled as batch payments.
+The majority of the value of retail payments settled in RITS is from the direct entry system.
+Transactions originating from NPP are settled in FSS.
+This service was publicly launched in February 2018, with average daily settlement values increasing steadily over the year.

-RITS commenced settling property transactions in late 2014 for the national electronic conveyancing system conducted by Property Exchange Australia Limited (PEXA).
-PEXA can submit linked property transactions for settlement as individual multilateral net batches within RITS.
-14 While they remain a small proportion of overall activity within RITS, the number and value of property batches settling in RITS has continued to grow rapidly (Graph A.2).
+RITS commenced settling property transactions in late 2014 for the national electronic conveyancing system conducted by PEXA.
+PEXA can submit linked property transactions for settlement as individual multilateral net batches within RITS.21

+While they remain a small proportion of overall activity within RITS, the number and value of property batches settling in RITS has continued to grow rapidly over the year (Graph A.2).